holochain/sim1h/README.md

-For the purposes of testing hApps with large numbers of "nodes" sim1h should scale well because Dynamodb itself is very scalable in terms of raw storage/read/write metrics (e.g. 25GB storage in the free tier).
+For the purposes of testing hApps with large numbers of "nodes" sim1h should scale well because Dynamodb itself is very scalable in terms of raw storage/read/write metrics (e.g. 25 GB storage in the free tier).

 There are some details to be aware of.

-String based attribute values are [limited to 400kb total size](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes.String).
+String based attribute values are [limited to 400 KB total size](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes.String).

 This means that agent inboxes and entry aspect lists will blow up at some point.